scottdbrown/self-immunopeptidome_cancer/README.md

 $ /path/to/netMHCpan-3.0/netMHCpan -listMHC | awk '{print $1}' | grep -e "HLA-[ABC]" > allHLAI.txt
 ```

 Note, this was designed to create input files for [clusterTAS](https://github.com/scottdbrown/bcgsc-scripts/blob/master/clusterTAS) cluster submission and management script locally at the BC Genome Sciences Centre.
 This will likely need modification to run on your system.
-Format of each line of scripts.sh is `job_name bash command`.
+Format of each line of scripts.sh is `job_name bash_command;`.

 Prepare NetMHCpan invocations using the condensed proteomes.
 First edit lines 22-24 to paths on your system.
 Then run as:
 ```bash